 Emma Portelli Bonnici

 Dr Emma Portelli Bonnici graduated as a lawyer from the University of Malta in 2017 and was subsequently called to the Maltese Bar after spending most of her university life in various student organisations.
 She was Secretary-General and then President of We Are; Social Policy Coordinator in KSU; and Secretary-General of MZPN.
-She is the co-founder of the Maltese platform Għajjejt u Xbajt, and for the past 6 years has also successfully organised TEDxUniversityofMalta in Valletta.
+She is the co-founder of the Maltese platform Għajjejt u Xbajt and of the organisation Lawyers For Choice, and for the past 6 years has also successfully organised TEDxUniversityofMalta in Valletta.

 In 2021, Emma graduated with a distinction in Masters in International Maritime Law with the IMO International Maritime Law Institute (IMLI).
 Her thesis was titled ‘Crimes at Sea: Protecting the Human Rights of Smuggled Migrants’, incorporating her two main areas of expertise: human rights and maritime law.